CoinGovernanceSystem/Legal/Terms and conditions CGS (EN).md

 And in proof of their compliance, sign the present Agreement, the Spanish version being the only one valid and the English a non-binding translation, in duplicate and to a single effect, in the place and date above indicated.

-The Services are operated and provided by Governance System Platform, of UK nationality, with address to professional effects at c/ Cristobal Bordiú 13, Estreplanta B, 28003, Madrid (Spain), registered with Fiscal Identification Number (CiF) B-87890588.
+The Services are operated and provided by Wevern Ltd, of UK nationality, with address to professional effects at c/ Cristobal Bordiú 13, Estreplanta B, 28003, Madrid (Spain).

-For any contact or communication related to this Agreement, please write to info@icofunding.com.
+For any contact or communication related to this Agreement, please write to info@cgs.vote.
 All notifications in connection with this agreement must take place in writing.
 Instruction verbally communicated shall be confirmed in writing.

-Last updated: Sept 28, 2017 · CGS and Coin Governance System are a trademarks of Governance System Platform, Ltd.
+Last updated: Sept 28, 2017 · CGS and Coin Governance System are a trademarks of Wevern, Ltd.

 #